Arrest made following weapons investigation in Woodstock, Ont.

 An arrest has been made following a weapons investigation involving a barricaded man in Woodstock, Ont. on Wednesday.

-Few details are known at this time, but Woodstock police confirm to CTV News London on Wednesday afternoon that an arrest has been made, and that police are beginning to clear the scene.
+Few details are known at this time, but Woodstock police confirm to CTV News London on Wednesday afternoon that an arrest has been made, and police are clearing the scene.

-Police say Devonshire Avenue remains closed at this time, but will reopen shortly.
+As of late Wednesday afternoon, all roads in the area have since been reopened to the public.

 On Wednesday morning, police advised that the investigation was ongoing in the area of Vansittart Avenue and Devonshire Avenue.